 Kids that start sewing at a young are opened up to a world of creativity.
 Cute hats, scarves, shirts and everything in between can be made exactly to their liking.
 This is obviously a huge thrill to most children.
 Being able to express themselves while creating their own crafts is something most children will be thrilled with.
 Once they have mastered hand stitching, they will likely want to get their hands on your sewing machine.
 You may not want this as your machine may be expensive or not very kid-friendly.
-This is why we wrote this article.
+We hope this article will help you make the right choice.

 While each machine basically does the same thing, this doesn’t mean every model is a suitable sewing machine for a child.